QuotaGuard and Bubble.io Integration Guide

 If ip.quotaguard.com returns an unexpected IP:

-- Verify the proxy URL is correctly configured in your intermediary
+- Verify the proxy URL is correctly configured in your plugin or intermediary

 - Check that the

-https-proxy-agentor equivalent is installed - Ensure environment variables are set correctly in your serverless function
+https-proxy-agentor equivalent is installed (if using a serverless function) - Ensure environment variables are set correctly

 407 Proxy Authentication Required